-Organisations have a duty of care to ensure their critical and sensitive information is adequately protected and that requests to access, modify, transmit or delete information is to authorised personnel only.
+Organisations have a duty of care to ensure their critical and sensitive information is adequately protected and that requests to access, modify, transmit, or delete information are to authorised personnel only.

 It is important that organisations have put in place appropriate multi-layered preventive and protective measures, beyond conventional username and password authentication requirements.
-This will further bolster the level of resilience levels should the first level of authentication be compromised.
+This will further bolster resilience levels, should the first level of authentication be compromised.